prrvchr/prrvchr.github.io/README.md

 ### ![oneDriveOOo logo][27] [oneDriveOOo][28]

-This extension allows you to work in LibreOffice on your Microsoft OneDrive files, even while offline.
+This extension allows you to work in LibreOffice / OpenOffice on your Microsoft OneDrive files, even while offline.

 Direct download: [oneDriveOOo.oxt][29]